CLOSE X

 Museums to Keep You Busy

-ince Rothenburg is a town that is built on tourism, it came as no surprise that everyone exited the museum into a Christmas shop run by one of the largest ornament manufacturers in Germany.
+Since Rothenburg is built on tourism, it came as no surprise that everyone exited the museum into a Christmas shop run by one of Germany’s largest ornament manufacturers.
 Needless to say, it was doing a brisk business, as were most of the other tourist shops in town.

 Doll and Toy Museum

-Since I wasn’t interested in the City Museum and wasn’t in the mood to see what I suspected would be a demonstration of medieval torture, I chose the Doll and Toy Museum.
+Since I wasn’t interested in the City Museum and wasn’t in the mood to see what I suspected would be a medieval torture demonstration, I chose the Doll and Toy Museum.
 It also helped that it was only around the corner and a short walk from the Christmas Museum.

-The Puppen & Spielzeugmuseum was relatively small and, not surprisingly, wasn’t as crowded as the Christmas Museum but it was interesting nevertheless, with its displays of dolls and dollhouses and other toys.
-I couldn’t decide whether it was the children or the adults that were more infatuated with the exhibits.
+The Puppen & Spielzeugmuseum was relatively small and, not surprisingly, wasn’t as crowded as the Christmas Museum.
+Still, it was interesting nevertheless, with its displays of dolls, dollhouses, and other toys.
+I couldn’t decide whether the children or the adults were more infatuated with the exhibits.

 Ratsstube Restaurant